-My culinary skill has improved immeasurably since Laurent left the boat and I became honorary cook.
-It's been an awakening, the discovery of a latent interest in something I've traditionally regarded as a pain in the proverbials: cooking in the bush was OK, because I had such a long time in which to do it, but my kitchen was little more than a camping stove, so the standard of my meals was pretty lousy (although very good in terms of nutrients, vitamins, carbohydrates, fibre and all that).
+My culinary skills have improved immeasurably since Laurent left the boat and I became honorary cook.
+It's been quite an awakening to discover a latent interest in something I've traditionally regarded as a pain in the proverbials; cooking in the bush was OK, because I had such a long time in which to do it, but my kitchen was little more than a camping stove, so the standard of my meals was pretty lousy (although very good in terms of nutrients, vitamins, carbohydrates, fibre and all that).
 I now have a whole galley to myself, a huge stock of ingredients, and time to be creative.
-It'll be a different story when the boat's pitching and rolling to 45°, but while we're in an anchorage, it's wonderful.
+It'll be a different story when the boat's pitching and rolling to 45°, but while we're in a nice calm anchorage, it's wonderful.

 On 14th May, we got given a rib cage from a goat that had been slaughtered that afternoon, so I cleaned it up, cut up the ribs and roasted them in a garlic and thyme concoction, producing spare ribs that would have made a restaurant proud.
 The main course of chicken in a creamy mushroom sauce with roast potatoes knocked every meal we'd had on the ocean into a hat.
 We finished off with a banana cake I'd thrown together, and which tasted delicious (though I say so myself).